iterative/dvc.org/content/docs/command-reference/exp/init.md

   </abbr>parameters</abbr> that your experiment depends on can be found.
   Overrides other configuration and default value (`params.yaml`).

-  > Note that `dvc exp init` fails if the parameters file does not exist at the
+  > Note that `dvc exp init` will fail if the params file does not exist.
+This
-  > time of the invocation.
-This is because DVC reads that file to find params
-  > to include in the stage.
+  > is because DVC reads it to find params to include in the [stage definition].

 - `--data` - set the path to the data file or directory that your experiment depends on can be found (if any).
 Overrides other configuration and default